Dr. Fiona is a veterinarian guest blogger for pet insurance provider, Pets Best.

 While many rat baits contain bittering agents to prevent accidental ingestion by children, these due little in preventing a dog or cat from eating it.
 The pellets are often green or blue, and since pets don’t see many colors, they can be mistaken for kibble.

 Signs of toxicity, such as bleeding, can take days to happen.
 Often signs are vague.
-Initially you may see lethargy, weakness, and not eating well.
+Initially you may see lethargy, weakness and a lack of appetite.
 As bleeding progresses, signs will reflect at the site of the bleeding.
 When signs do occur, everyday things that would normally result in a bruise or small insignificant problems turn into life-threatening bleeding situation.

 The rat poisons that contain cholecalciferol or bromethalin can be very difficult to treat.
 However, the anti-coagulant types are quite treatable if caught early.
 The most important anecdote is making the pet vomit.
 Ideally this happens immediately after ingestion, in order to prevent the toxin from being absorbed.
 Then the veterinarian will likely administer activated charcoal, which ‘soaks up’ any remaining toxin to prevent absorption.
 After that the pet should be on a vitamin K supplement for 2 to 4 weeks, depending on type ingested.
 You veterinarian may want to perform blood work prior to discontinuing the vitamin K to ensure all the toxin is gone.
 Blood transfusions and aggressive hospitalization may occur depending on the severity of your pet’s poisoning.

 Are you financially prepared if you dog or cat eats something toxic?
 Pets Best Insurance reimburses off the veterinarian bill.
-You can choose from 70% reimbursement up to 100% upon enrollment.
 Read pet insurance reviews to learn why clients love Pets Best.